 2018—in a nutshell—was amazing and full of rebrands.
 For non-designers, rebranding would be just having a new logo or color theme; whereas the design fanatics consider the process as a strategic, insightful makeover carried out to change the overall public opinion and brand persona.

-While reminiscing this year, we also dug into our archives of the past 12 months to find everything – from inspirations to design podcasts – we shared with you from time to time.
+While reminiscing this year, we also dug into our archives of the past 12 months to find everything – from inspirations to design podcasts and new palette logos – we shared with you from time to time.
 Don’t forget to check those out.

 Many renowned brands are not going to look the same way they did at the year’s start.
 The industry witnessed new logos, new fonts, and even new names (jaw dropped).
 Let’s quickly jump to some of the biggest rebrands that occurred in 2018… before the year ends!

 Previously based on a circular icon-based design, the well-known ride-hailing app has turned its icon-based logo into wordmark design, showing just the company name in white against black backdrop.
 Just two years back in 2016, Uber had its logo revamped and weathered a lot of criticism.
-This time’s logo looks quite minimal and simple.
+This time travel app’s logo looks quite minimal and simple.

 The design stars an uppercase “U” that gels seamlessly with the “b” on its right, whereas the letters “b” and “e” exhibit two strong round shapes in the middle.
 The word ends with “r” complimenting the shape of “U”.
 It may not be a very good logo, but considering the history of Uber’s rebranding, this is by far the most decent one.